 Julian received his J.D. from Columbia Law School, where he was the Executive Managing Editor of the Columbia Law Review, and his B.A. from Harvard University.

-In addition to serving on The Trevor Project Board of Directors, Julian is an active member of the NAACP and The Southern Poverty Law Center.
+In addition to serving on The Trevor Project Board of Directors, Julian is a Founding Member of the American Constitution Society and a lifelong member of the NAACP.
 He currently resides in New York City.